 Intra-Cellular Therapies, Inc. (the "Company"), through its wholly-owned operating subsidiaries, ITI, Inc. ("ITI") and ITI Limited, is a biopharmaceutical company focused on the discovery, clinical development and commercialization of innovative, small molecule drugs that address underserved medical needs primarily in neuropsychiatric and neurological disorders by targeting intracellular signaling mechanisms within the central nervous system ("CNS").
-In December 2019, the Company announced that CAPLYTATM (lumateperone) has been approved by the U.S. Food and Drug Administration ("FDA") for the treatment of schizophrenia in adults (42mg/day).
-The Company initiated the commercial launch of CAPLYTA in late March 2020 and announced that CAPLYTA is available to pharmacies in the United States (U.S.).
+In December 2019, the Company announced that CAPLYTATM (lumateperone) had been approved by the U.S. Food and Drug Administration ("FDA") for the treatment of schizophrenia in adults (42mg/day).
+The Company initiated the commercial launch of CAPLYTA in late March 2020.
 As used in these Notes to Condensed Consolidated Financial Statements, "CAPLYTA" refers to lumateperone approved by the FDA for the treatment of schizophrenia in adults, and "lumateperone" refers to, where applicable, CAPLYTA as well as lumateperone for the treatment of indications beyond schizophrenia.
-Lumateperone is in Phase 3 clinical development as a novel treatment for bipolar depression.
+Lumateperone is in Phase 3 clinical development as a novel treatment for bipolar depression and major depressive disorder.

-On January 10, 2020, the Company completed a public offering of common stock in which the Company sold 10,000,000 shares of common stock at an offering price of \$29.50 per share for aggregate gross proceeds of \$295 million.
-After deducting underwriting discounts, commissions and offering expenses, the net proceeds to the Company were approximately \$277 million.
+On January 10, 2020, the Company completed a public offering of common stock in which the Company sold 10,000,000 shares of common stock at an offering price of \$29.50 per share for aggregate gross proceeds of \$295.0 million.
+After deducting underwriting discounts, commissions and offering expenses, the net proceeds to the Company were approximately \$277.0 million.
+On September 15, 2020, the Company completed a public offering of common stock in which the Company sold 12,666,667 shares of common stock at an offering price of \$30.00 per share for aggregate gross proceeds of \$380.0 million.
+After deducting underwriting discounts, commissions and offering expenses, the net proceeds to the Company were approximately \$357.8 million.

 In order to further its commercial activities and research projects and support its collaborations, the Company will require additional financing until such time, if ever, that revenue streams are sufficient to generate consistent positive cash flow from operations.
 The Company currently projects that its cash, cash equivalents and investments will be sufficient to fund operating expenses and capital expenditures for at least one year from the date that these financial statements are filed with the Securities and Exchange Commission (the "SEC").
 Possible sources of funds include public or private sales of the Company's equity securities, sales of debt securities, the incurrence of debt from commercial lenders, strategic collaborations, licensing a portion or all of the Company's product candidates and technology and, to a lesser extent, grant funding.
-On August 30, 2019, the Company filed a universal shelf registration statement on Form S-3, which was declared effective by the SEC on September 12, 2019, on which the Company registered for sale up to \$350 million of any combination of its common stock, preferred stock, debt securities, warrants, rights and/or units from time to time and at prices and on terms that the Company may determine, which includes up to \$75 million of common stock that the Company registration statement on Form S-3 with the SEC, which became effective upon filing, on which the Company filed an automatic shelf registration statement on Form S-3 with the SEC, which became effective upon filing, on which the Company registered for sale and unlimited amount of any combination of its common stock, preferred stock, debt securities and at prices and on terms that the SUB Leerink LLC acting as its sales agent, pursuant to the sale agreement that the Company filed an automatic shelf registration statement on Form S-3 with the SEC, which became effective upon filing, on which the Company registered for sale an unlimited amount of any combination of its common stock, preferred stock, debt securitie
+On August 30, 2019, the Company filed a universal shelf registration statement on Form S-3, which was declared effective by the SEC on September 12, 2019, on which the Company registered for sale up to \$350 million of any combination of its common stock, preferred stock, debt securities, warrants, rights and/or units from time to time and at prices and on terms that the Company may determine, which included up to \$75 million of common stock that the Company could issue and sell from time to time, through SVB Leerink LLC acting as its sales agent, pursuant to the sale agreement that the Company entered into with SVB Leerink on August 29, 2019 for the Company's "at-the-market" equity program.
+On September 10, 2020, the Company terminated the "at-the-market" equity program sales agreement with SVB Leerink LLC.
+During the year ended December 31, 2020, the Company issued an aggregate 742,791 shares of common stock under the Company's "at-the-market" equity program which resulted in the Company receiving net proceeds of \$17.9 million.